-Some practical tips and details that may be helpful when you plan to visit the museum.
+Here is some practical information that may be helpful when you plan to visit the museum.

-- There are lockers where you can put your jacket, bag, backpackand umbrella on the lower ground floor.
+- There are lockers on the lower ground floor.

-- Any problems opening your locker after your visit?
+- Struggling to reopen your locker?
 Please speak to a member of staff.

-- Please note that the Museum accepts no responsibility for items placed in lockers.
+- Nationalmuseum accepts no responsibility for any items placed in its lockers.

 Eat and drink

 You can easily bump into the artworks on display, especially when the exhibition is crowded.
-For this reason, you are not allowed to bring backpacks, large bags or umbrellas, etc. into the exhibitions.
-In order to avoid spilling, you are not allowed to bring food or drink either.
+For this reason, you are not allowed to bring bulky items like backpacks, large bags and umbrellas into the exhibitions.
+To avoid spills, food and drinks are not allowed in either.

-Why are you not allowed to touch the art?
+Why am I not allowed to touch the art?

-Even if we can’t see or feel it, our fingers are always a little bit sticky.
-The salt and grease that form naturally on our hands leave marks on the artwork if we touch them, and this causes serious damage.
-For this reason, you are not allowed to touch the art in the museum, not even gently.
-The same rule applies to design pieces and applied arts.
+Even if you can’t see or feel it, your hands are always a little sticky, because salt and grease naturally form on our bodies.
+When we touch a work of art, our fingers leave marks, which causes serious damage.
+For this reason, you are not allowed to touch the art and design at Nationalmuseum, not even gently.

-Space in our galleries is limited, so visitors wanting to run off steam will need to slow down, and children may need a hand to hold.
+Space in our galleries is limited.
+We kindly ask visitors wanting to run off steam to slow down.
+Children may need a hand to hold.

 Photograpy and filming

-You are welcome to take photographs during your visit, provided you do not use a selfie stick, tripod or flash.
+You are welcome to take pictures during your visit, provided you do not use a selfie stick, tripod, or flash.
 Please be careful when taking selfies, so you don’t collide with anything fragile in the galleries.

 Read more about photography and filming